Master cards

 Sudden Reversal

-Very similar to Wash, it is not a Trifle but, on the other hand, it does not let the target play another Master, so it is a bit more efficient for stopping a bloat.
-So, if there is room for a full fledged Master in the deck, it is a marginally better option.
+Similar to Wash, it is not a Trifle but, on the other hand, it does not let the target play another Master, so it is a bit more efficient for stopping a bloat.

 Golconda: Inner Peace